On Your Mark: 22 ‘Strong Start’ Tips for CPG Brands in 2022

 15. Invest in your visual identity and presentation

 We like to say “a picture is worth a thousand sales.”

 Our own research shows online shoppers consider “quality photos” very important to their online purchases, more influential than even product reviews and descriptions.
 "High-quality images convey you have a high-quality product," said Heather Paul, director of content for OneStone ecomm agency.

 All across the omnichannel landscape (product pages, digital ads, in-store displays), your product photography is either building or undermining your brand, its reputation, and its sales.

 Q3 and Q4, busy as they are, are the wrong times to rush photoshoots.
 Q1, on the other hand, is just right for investing in your visual identity and presentation.

-And today, as this example from Aisle 9 shows, professional brand photography has never been easier to come by.
+And today, professional brand photography has never been easier to come by.

 16. Stock up on reviews, content, and positive WOM

 Social proof.
 Few things are more powerful in generating sales.

 And social proof now spreads faster and more decisively than ever.